Does Underfloor Insulation Make a Difference?

 Out of all the heat that is lost during the cold winter months, most of it escapes through the ceilings and walls.
 A small portion, however, will also inevitably make its way through the floor.
 Is it enough to warrant an insulation investment?
-How much difference will it actually make?
-These are questions that home owners are often faced with at the time of construction when they are trying to make ends meet and come up with a viable and balanced building proposal and budget.
+Does floor insulation make a difference?
+These are questions that many home owners are faced with at the time of construction, particularly if they are trying to make ends meet and come up with a viable and balanced building proposal and budget.
 People living in homes with a raised timber floor may also find themselves wondering the same thing, especially if they’ve been through a few hard winters.

 Underfloor Insulation Undoubtedly Has Its Place

-As far as thermal efficiency goes, wall and roof insulation are by far the most popular home insulation products, and not without good reason – combined, the roof and wall areas probably account for over 70% of a buildings heat loss.
+As far as thermal efficiency goes, wall and roof insulation are by far the most popular home insulation products, and not without good reason – combined, the roof and wall areas probably account for over 70% of a building’s heat loss.
 But underfloor insulation also has an important role to play.
-These days many new homes will have a layer of polystyrene insulation lying underneath their slab.
+These days many new homes will have a layer of polystyrene insulation lying underneath the slab.
 The reason this is often used under concrete slabs is because it has an exceptional compressive strength.
-Homes with raised timber floors may have had a layer of bulk underfloor insulation installed.
+Homes with raised timber floors may have layer of bulk underfloor insulation.

 Honest Feedback from Recent Pink Batts Insulation Customer

 Pricewise Insulation recently sold Pink Batts underfloor insulation to a customer, to be installed by a professional insulation installer.
 Interested in some honest feedback on the outcome, Pricewise conducted an interview on the whole experience.
 Following is a summary of the interview:

 Q: What made you decide to invest in underfloor insulation?

 A: The house we’d moved into had a raised underfloor, and it was quite chilly to walk on even when the rooms were warm.
 That, together with the fact that we’d done some research and knew that underfloor insulation can help to reduce our energy costs resulted in our decision to go for it.